AaronDabney/InterviewPrep/algorithm-design-manual/chapter_1/exercises.md

 Lets assume:
 - A directed tree that models the support structure of a single top-level community.
 - The split at each tree level is 4 (a community is directly supported by 4 smaller communities).
-- The tree splits 5 times.
+- The tree splits 5 times
 - Each U.S. State contains an average of 2.5 top level cities

 ![alt text](img/24.png)